Theory Test Vulnerable Road Users

 25 / 29

 Powered vehicles used by disabled people are small and hard to see.
-How do they give early warning when they are on a dual carriageway?
+How do they give early warning when on a dual carriageway?

 (mark ONE answer)